XpiritBV/Kubernetes-101/README.md

-# 1. Create a cluster
+# 1 Create a cluster

+You have 2 options to create a cluster:
+1. `Docker Desktop` which includes a single node Kubernetes clusters called `mini-kube`
+2. Create an AKS cluster in Azure (this requires an Azure subscription)

+Though you can follow most steps using `Docker Desktop` you **cannot** simulate a node failure because `Docker Desktop` includes a **single** node cluster meaning there is no secondary node to take over the load.

+## 1. Install Docker Desktop

+Follow the instruction on: https://docs.docker.com/docker-for-windows/wsl/ (or for Mac users: https://docs.docker.com/docker-for-mac/install/) and make sure you enable Kubernetes in the docker desktop settings afterwards.

+## 2. Create a cluster in Azure
 To get started you will need to setup a Kubernetes cluster.
-In this example we will use Azure Container Service (ACS).
+In this example we will use Azure Kubernetes Service (AKS).

 Open a command prompt and run:
 ```